pondrejk/dizzer/chap-carto_insight.md

 - *Create maps and map-oriented interfaces that prompt attention to important changes in dynamic geospatial big data sources* -- We will need to work with global changes, local changes and combinations across scales.
 In addition, if we display every possible change at once, then the graphical displays become cluttered.
 Creating summaries of change may be the solution, but we do not yet know how to select important patterns and generalize to something that a user can understand.
 - *Leverage what we know about map animation and interactive cartography to construct visual solutions for dynamic sources of geospatial big data* --  Conventional solutions for interactive mapping, animated mapping or geovisual analytics can be used for representing big data.
 However, because of the high velocity characteristic of big data, it is necessary to develop solutions that can automate map design decisions to support interactive design solutions that respond (or potentially precede based on modelled outcomes) as the data changes.

 @thomas2005illuminating also provide a set of recommendations for research and development agenda for visual analytics.
+Particularly resonating with goals of this thesis is their account on new visual paradigms, that include:
+- Organizing Large Collections of Information
+- Reasoning about Space and Time
+- Abstraction – Changing to the Appropriate Representation
+- Integrating Powerful Analysis Tools with Visualization

 @thomas2005illuminating
 ------